Claudiaplatz

 This city centre roundabout, which was named after Claudia de Medici, is one of many examples of the architecture of the Belle Epoque und bildet bis heute so etwas wie das Zentrum des Stadtteils Saggen.
 Er grenzt den „Villensaggen" in the north-west of the "Blocksaggen“ mit den Mietshäusern im Osten des Stadtteils ab.
 Nicht nur architektonisch, auch sozial bildete der Claudiaplatz schon immer eine Art Grenze.
 Während sich in den Wohnblöcken des Blocksaggen While small employees settled in the neighbourhood, the upper middle classes resided in the villas.

 The colonisation of Saggen using the example of Claudiaplatz is an example of Innsbruck's property industry and speculation, which began early on.
 Claudiaplatz 1 and 2 and Elisabethstraße number 11 were built from 1898 by the German "Property developer" Reinhold Boos financed the project.
 He had the stately residences with up to seven flats built for a wealthy clientele.
-Unlike in Wilten or Pradl, the houses were intended for a wealthy clientele.
-The magnificent houses have a trapezoidal floor plan and are charmingly decorated with oriels and exuberant ornamentation.
+The magnificent houses have a trapezoidal floor plan and are charmingly decorated with bay windows and exuberant ornamentation.
 Even the staircases, which were built in the Wilhelminian era, were small works of art and were intended to set the mood for the flats and the ambience.

 Five streets lead into the Claudiaplatz roundabout.
 To the west of the square, Elisabethstraße leads into the residential neighbourhood, while Kaiser-Franz-Josef-Straße, with its charming green central strip, is lined with larger residential buildings that are also worth seeing.
 The house at Conradstraße 6, just a few metres from Claudiaplatz, is particularly noteworthy.
 The quarry owner Josef Leutsch had the architect Josef Mayr design this Art Nouveau-style house for him.
 Claudiastrasse leads into the square opposite.
 The colourful houses in this row are a popular photo motif from the square's roundabout.
 The milieu in this part of Innsbruck, consisting of academics and freelancers who were attracted to it, has to a certain extent remained dynastic to this day.